-We reflected on the hike and how much fun it had been, and how we would, of course, sign up to do it again in an instant.
+We reflected on the hike and how much fun it had been despite its difficulty, and how we would, of course, sign up to do it again in an instant.
 Me included.

 We sat enjoying the early morning light, laughing and chatting, until the sun was a bright yellow orb that we couldn’t look at directly anymore.

-My feet were killing us by the time we got to our cars – about five miles later.
+My feet were killing me by the time we to our cars about five miles later.
 A 9:30 a.m. beer never tasted so good in my life.

 What You Need To Know to Hike Old Rag at Sunrise

 - What to pack:

-- Food/granola bars
+- Food/granola bars (no littering!)